 Seven commodities are affected by the regulation: cattle, cacao, coffee, oil palm, rubber, soy, and timber as well as derived products such as chocolate, leather or furniture.

-Penalties for non-compliance could include fines of more than 4% of company turnover within the EU, temporary exclusion from public procurement/access to public funding, and confiscation of goods.
+Penalties for non-compliance may include fines of over 4% of the turnover within the EU, temporary exclusion from public procurement/access to public funding, and confiscation of goods.

 We fuse multiple types of satellite data to derive information on vegetation cover, land cover changes and deforestation events.